V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

 CMD [ "python", "main.py" ]
 ```

-From the Dockerfile, we can see how it's setting up inside the target server.
+From the Dockerfile, we can see how the challenge is setup in the target server.

 The images are copied from the `images` folder to `/srv/images`